Biden tightens methane emissions rule amid push for more oil

 “We can’t leave half of the problem on the table and expect to get the reductions that we need to get and protect local communities from pollution,” said Jon Goldstein, senior director of regulatory affairs for oil and gas at the Environmental Defense Fund.

-The draft rule is “a welcome sign that reducing methane emissions is a top priority for EPA,” said Darin Schroeder of Clean Air Task Force.
+The draft rule is “a welcome sign that reducing methane emissions is a top priority for EPA,” said Darin Schroeder, an associate attorney at Clean Air Task Force.

 The oil industry has generally welcomed direct federal regulation of methane emissions, preferring a single national standard to a hodgepodge of state rules.